washrafayoub/easy-web-app/README.md

 * react
   * build web apps with JavaScript in a component way -- but not descriptive

-## Node.js example
+They may work behind the scenes, i.e. for view plug-ins.

+## How does it work
-This creates a web page with a form view to add customers and a result view:
+To create a web page with one view you simple do:

 ```javascript
 // initialize: